HadrienG2/3photons-julia/Porting_Notes.md

 - Usage of named arguments makes the codebase more robust in the face of future evolution, where seemingly innocent refactorings that put struct fields in a more logical order (or in alphabetical order) can break callers.
-- Absence of named arguments greatly increase the odds of a common code typo where struct fields are listed in the wrong order during constructor call.
+- Absence of named arguments greatly increases the odds of a common code typo where struct fields are listed in the wrong order during constructor call.

 To summarize, struct constructors with named fields have some advantages, which